 Interested in becoming a PRI satellite ‘Master Plan’ site?

-Suitably positioned, motivated and competent teams may wish to cooperate with the PRI in establishing new PRI satellite sites worldwide, benefitting from the PRI’s high readership base, support base, recognised quality teacher registry and teacher network.
+Suitably positioned, motivated and competent teams may wish to cooperate with the PRI in establishing new PRI Master Plan Sites worldwide, benefitting from the PRI’s high readership base, support base, recognised quality teacher registry and teacher network.

 The following article outlines some of the benefits of working with the PRI to collaboratively spread permaculture concepts and application: